 - Door closing.
 Automatic doors many times will shut on a person, crushing a limb or appendage.
-Most have safety features that are meant to prevent them from closing on an object or person, but if these malfunction, a person may be injured.
+Most have safety features that are meant to prevent them from closing on an object or person, but if the doors malfunction, a person may be injured.

 - Rapid car drops.
-A sudden drop of an an elevator car is the equivalent of car crash and and throw passengers around.
+A sudden drop of an elevator car is the equivalent of a car crash that can throw passengers around.

 Elderly And Children Injured In Chicago Elevator Accidents